learn-co-curriculum/dsc-roc-curves-and-auc/README.md

 ## The ROC curve

-The Receiver Operater Characteristic curve (ROC curve) which illustrates the false positive against false negative rate of our classifier.
+The Receiver Operator Characteristic curve (ROC curve) which illustrates the false positive rate against false negative rate of our classifier.

+You've already seen the True Positive Rate before, it's another name for recall!
+As a reminder, it's the ratio of the true positive predictions compared to all values that are actually positive.
+Mathematically, it is represented by:

+$$ \text{TPR} = \frac{\text{TP}}{\text{TP}+\text{FN}} $$

+False positive rate is the ratio of the false positive predictions compared to all values that are actually negative.
+Mathematically, it's represented as:

+$$ \text{PR} = \frac{\text{FP}}{\text{FP}+\text{TN}}$$

 When training a classifier, we are hoping the ROC curve will hug the upper left corner of our graph.
 A classifier with 50-50 accuracy is deemed 'worthless'; this is no better then random guessing, as in the case of a coin flip.

 ![](./images/roc_comp.jpg)